hisubram/mobilefoundation/instrument_an_app.md

     {: codeblock}
     {: web}

-8. To define Custom Analytics and define your own analytics data over and above what is supported inherently in the Client SDK you could use the custom logging API:
+8. To define Custom Analytics and define your own analytics data over and above what is supported inherently in the Client SDK, you could use the custom logging API:

     ```Javascript
         //custom data is sent with the addEvent method